 Let's run through all the symbols one at a time, explain their meaning and how they relate to pressure drag.
-In essence, let's take the formula apart and put it back together again.
+In essence, let's take the equation apart and put it back together again.

-Combining all these factors together yields a theoretically limited (but empirically very reasonable) equation.
-Here it is again …
+Combining all these factors together yields a theoretically limited (but empirically reasonable) equation.
+Here it is again…

 R = ½ρCAv2